Pre-Service Firefighter Education and Training

 Humber’s Pre-Service Firefighter Education and Training Certificate will help prepare you for the demands of becoming a firefighter.
 Your training will begin with courses on how fire departments operate and the kind of equipment used on the job.
 Then go more in-depth into fire behaviour and combustion chemistry, firefighting techniques, rescue strategies, fire apparatus operations, emergency care for patients, hazardous materials awareness and firefighter fitness training.
 Faculty who are certified fire service trainers and active firefighters will spark your interest and prepare you for the field by sharing their extensive experience and expertise in the classroom.

-Experience the everyday reality of firefighting by practising your skills in a burn tower and by participating on a duty fire crew, where you'll observe how firefighters work at the station and on the scene of an emergency.
+Experience the everyday reality of firefighting by practising your skills in a burn tower.
 Guidance on finding employment that includes support with resumés and job interviews will prepare you to build a gratifying career in this important occupation.

 Note: Optional information sessions may be held throughout the year for applicants who wish to learn more about this program.
 For dates, call 416.675.6622 ext.
 3484.